timescale/docs/use-timescale/hyperfunctions/stats-aggs.md

 and continuous aggregates, Timescale provides common statistical aggregates in a slightly different form than otherwise available in PostgreSQL and Timescale.

-In this example, we calculate the average, standard deviation, and kurtosis of a value in the `measurements` table:
+This example calculates the average, standard deviation, and kurtosis of a value in the `measurements` table:

 ```sql